john-mh/trap_the_cat/README.md

 Trap the Cat is a game where a cat moves across a grid-based board.
 Players aim to encircle the cat by choosing adjacent cells, preventing its escape.

 The board features cells that are navigable by the cat.
-In turns, players select cells, rendering them impassable for the cat, gradually limiting the available space until it is captured.
+The player can select cells, rendering them impassable for the cat, gradually limiting the available space until it is captured.

 ## How to Play 🕹️